-Vast, exotic, wild, and infinite in its beauty; that’s how Patagonia was described by the explorers who arrived here almost 500 years ago.
+Vast, exotic, wild, and infinite in its beauty; this is how Patagonia was described by the explorers who first arrived there almost 500 years ago.
 Little has changed to this day.
-Visitors will discover a truly unspoiled wilderness of mountains, glaciers, forests and steppe on a Patagonia yacht charter, navigating through countless sea fjords and channels and crossing the famous Straits of Magellan before setting sail for Antarctica, is the experience of a lifetime.
+Visitors will discover a truly unspoiled wilderness of mountains, glaciers, waterfalls, forests, and steppe on a Patagonia yacht charter; navigating through countless sea fjords and channels and crossing the famous Straits of Magellan before setting sail for Antarctica is the experience of a lifetime.

 The historically turbulent and unpredictable seas surrounding Patagonia have become a popular destination for those seeking an immersive yacht charter experience.
 This is proven by the increasing number of yachts that visit Patagonia each year, mesmerising every guest on board with the natural beauty of the places they visit.